 Canada geese form strong bonds and often mate for life, and their courtship behaviors play a critical role in helping them find a suitable partner.

-They usually return to the same nesting site each year and both the male and female participate in building the nest.
+Returning to the same nesting site each year, the male and female will both participate in building the nest.

 The nests are typically built on the ground near water and are made of grass, feathers, and other materials.
-Nests from the previous year are often reused.
+Canada geese often reuse nest from previous years.

 The female lays a clutch of 2-8 eggs, which she incubates for about 25-30 days.
 Males will guard the nest during incubation.